GDS2005/django-crud/README.md

 pip install psycopg2
 ```

-2. Depending of our database, we need to modify the DATABASE configuration in myproject/config.py:
+2. Depending on our database, we need to modify the DATABASE configuration in myproject/config.py:

 - Mysql:
 ```bash